EmadSoheili/SQL-UofT-PewlettHackardChallenge/README.md

 ---

+### Question 2: Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-With the help of the following query, we can see
+With the help of the following query, we can see that there is only **1500** potential employee for the mentorship program.

+      SELECT
+         COUNT(title)
+      FROM
+         mentorship_eligibility